-Alex joined the Illinois National Guard to fulfill his military obligation.
+Alex joined the Illinois National Guard to fulfill his military obligation since the Selective Service Act was going into effect on October 16, 1940.
 On November 25, 1940, the tank company was federalized as B Company, 192nd Tank Battalion.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
 During the trip one of the main topics was were they going live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
 After that night they lived in tents.

 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28th.
 From their armory, the soldiers marched west on Madison Street to Fifth Avenue, in Maywood, and then north to the Chicago & Northwestern train station.
 In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
 In Chicago, the train switched onto the tracks of the Illinois Central Railroad which took them to Ft.
 Knox.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since they were assigned to a newly opened area of the fort and their barracks were not finished.